hhhhour/wesnoth-communications/readme.md

 - Q&A with [dev, former dev, add-on creator, community member, etc]
 - Most popular campaigns to play as [undead, orc, elvish, etc]

+## Requirements

+### Steam

+The following is required to post content on Steam.

+- The promo image must be at least 800x450 pixels.
+- The title must be 80 characters or less.

 ## Completed

 | Type | Draft | Posts | Description | Notes |